v12technology/fluxtion/docs/sections/why-fluxtion.md

 # Fluxtion sweetspot
 For businesses seeking vendor flexibility, Fluxtion is a powerful streaming event processor engine.
 It allows you to isolate your core business logic from the underlying messaging infrastructure.
-This means you're not locked into a single vendor for both message delivery and processing.
+This means you're not locked into a single vendor for both message delivery and stream processing.

 Fluxtion can be a great fit for your business if any of the following apply